ome/omero-guide-qupath/docs/qupath.rst

   .. image:: images/qupath4.png

 #.
-Select *Analyze > Cell analysis > Cell* detection
+Select *Analyze > Cell analysis > Cell* detection.

 #.
 You can adjust the parameters.
 Click *Run*.
 This will draw red ROIs around cells and nuclei inside your ROI Annotation.

   .. image:: images/qupath5.png

 #.
-Select *Measure > Show detection measurements*
+Select *Measure > Show detection measurements*.

   .. image:: images/qupath6.png

 #.
 Note: You can save the results locally by clicking *Save* in the bottom right of the *Detection results table*.

 #.
-In following steps, we will show how to transfer the ROIs your just created in QuPath into OMERO ROIs and attach them to the image in OMERO.
+In the following steps, we will show how to convert the ROIs your just created in QuPath into OMERO ROIs and attach them to the image in OMERO.

 #.
-First, use the ROI OME-XML export script to export your ROIs from QuPath into OME-XML file. https://github.com/glencoesoftware/ome-omero-roitool/blob/master/QuPath.scripts/OME_XML_export.groovy#L23
+First, use the ROI OME-XML export script to export your ROIs from QuPath into OME-XML file.
+See https://github.com/glencoesoftware/ome-omero-roitool/blob/master/QuPath.scripts/OME_XML_export.groovy#L23

 #.
-Note: The version of the ROI OME-XML export script you have to use depends on your QuPath version.
+Note: The version of the ROI OME-XML export script you have to use depends on the version of QuPath you are using.
 For QuPath 0.2.0-m9 or earlier versions, use https://github.com/glencoesoftware/ome-omero-roitool/blob/master/QuPath.scripts/OME_XML_export.groovy.
 For QuPath 0.2.0-m10 use https://github.com/glencoesoftware/ome-omero-roitool/blob/d73f14a68e35eb1f9d1cc810255a42e4fa46d283/QuPath.scripts/OME_XML_export.groovy.

 #.
-In QuPath, go to *Automate > Show script editor*
+In QuPath, go to *Automate > Show script editor*.

 #.
 Copy all the content of the scipt from https://raw.githubusercontent.com/glencoesoftware/ome-omero-roitool/master/QuPath.scripts/OME_XML_export.groovy and paste it into the script editor of QuPath.